Delimitative aspect

 The delimitative aspect is a grammatical aspect that indicates that a situation lasts only a certain amount of time.
+This aspect is comparable to "continuative aspect" and "durative aspect".

-It is sometimes called durative aspect.
-Polish: stałem i gadałem – "I stood and chatted" compared with postałem i pogadałem = "I stood and chatted for a while" (the prefix po- marking the delimitative aspect in this example).
+In Polish, stałem i gadałem 'I stood and chatted' contrasts with postałem i pogadałem 'I stood and chatted for a while' (the prefix po- marking the delimitative aspect in this example).

 Delimitative aspect in Chinese is often marked by reduplication of the verb.
 For details see Chinese grammar§Aspects.